-The basic setup is the same as in Kitagawa and Vu (2023), which extends the model of minimax regret decision-makers in Manski (2004) and Tetenov (2012) to include publication bias.
-The model presented here makes a further extension to include the possibility that reported standard errors are mismeasured (e.g. from failing to cluster).
+The model extends the model of minimax regret decision-makers in Manski (2004) and Tetenov (2012) in two ways.
+First, to include publication bias.
+Second, to allow for the possibility that reported standard errors are mismeasured (e.g. from failing to cluster).